 Here you can rename your soon-to-be-formatted drive if you wish, as well as select its format options.
 Disk Utility has secure erase functions built into it under the Security Options button if you need that.
 Make your choices, double check that you’ve got the right drive and backups in place and click erase.
 For most USB drives it should only take a few seconds, and your drive’s good to go with all of its storage available for whatever you want to keep there.

-If you need help with managing your data, files, photos and more, our expert technicians can assist.
-Check out our page on Data Recovery if you have lost precious information, or if you’re looking to protect and backup your files, read our page on Data Backup and Transfer.
+Check out our page on Data Recovery if you have lost precious data such as photos, videos, documents and more, or if you’re looking to protect and backup your files, read our page on Data Backup and Transfer.